 Seeing a solar eclipse is one of the most impressive and rare space tourism experiences on earth.
 Following the 2017 solar eclipse across the U.S., traveling to see an eclipse is an increasingly popular activity for those of us who love space here on earth.
+Luckily, there have been two solar eclipses in 2020!

 What is a Solar Eclipse?